UndefinedCreations/.github/profile/README.md

 # UndefinedCreations

 Welcome to UndefinedCreations!
 We create Spigot plugins and APIs for Minecraft servers.
-Our goal is to improve developers lives and make _awesome_ plugins.
+Our goal is to improve developers lives and make useful plugins.

 ## APIs
 - **Stellar**: Powerful Command Framework.